 For the statistic $\hat{\beta}_{n,M} - \beta_{n,M}$, the first order term $\mathcal{U}_{1n}$ in the decomposition is given by

-So, the difference $\hat{\beta}_{n,M} - \beta_{n,M} - \mathcal{U}_{1n}^{(M)}$ is of the same order as the second order $U$-statistics $\mathcal{U}_{2n}^{(M)}$ next in the decomposition.
+Hence the difference $\hat{\beta}_{n,M} - \beta_{n,M} - \mathcal{U}_{1n}^{(M)}$ is of the same order as the second order $U$-statistics $\mathcal{U}_{2n}^{(M)}$ next in the decomposition.
 It is well-known that under mild conditions, a second order degenerate $U$-statistics is of order $1/n$; see \citet[Chapter 5]{Serfling80} for precise results.
 Therefore, bounding the supremum of the $\norm{\cdot}_2$-norm in the uniform linear representation by

-we see that this is a maximum of at most $(5ep/k)^k$ many degenerate $U$-statistics of order 2, which is expected to be order $(\log(5ep/k)^k)/n = (k\log(5ep/k))/n$.
-See \cite{DeLaPena99} for results about supremum of degenerate $U$-statistics. \end{rem} \begin{rem}\,(Using covariance matrices instead of gram matrices) The quantities $\Upsilon_{n,k}^{\Gamma}$ and $\Upsilon_{n,k}^{\Sigma}$ play an important role in determining the exact rates of convergence in Theorem~\ref{thm:LinearRepIndependence}.
-Under Assumption~\ref{eq:Joint}, it can be easily shown that these quantities are of the same order as $K_{n,p}.$ In case the dimension grows, Assumption~\ref{eq:Joint} cannot be satisfied with non-zero mean of $X_i$'s unless $\norm{\mathbb{E}[X_i]}_2 = O(1)$.
-Under Assumption~\ref{eq:Marginal}, these quantities can grow with $k$ and it is hard to pinpoint their growth rate.
-In many cases, it is reasonable to assume bounded operator norm of the covariance matrix instead of the second moment matrix.
+we see that this is a maximum of at most $(5ep/k)^k$ many degenerate $U$-statistics of order 2, which is expected to be of order $(\log(5ep/k)^k)/n = (k\log(5ep/k))/n$.
+See \cite{DeLaPena99} for results about suprema of degenerate $U$-statistics. \end{rem} \begin{rem}\,(Using covariance matrices instead of Gram matrices) The quantities $\Upsilon_{n,k}^{\Gamma}$ and $\Upsilon_{n,k}^{\Sigma}$ play an important role in determining the exact rates of convergence in Theorem~\ref{thm:LinearRepIndependence}.
+Under Assumption~\ref{eq:Joint}, it can be easily shown that these quantities are of the same order as $K_{n,p}.$ In cases where the dimension grows, Assumption~\ref{eq:Joint} cannot be justified with non-zero mean of $X_i$'s unless $\norm{\mathbb{E}[X_i]}_2 = O(1)$.
+Under Assumption~\ref{eq:Marginal}, $\Upsilon_{n,k}^{\Gamma}$ and $\Upsilon_{n,k}^{\Sigma}$ can grow with $k$, and it is hard to pinpoint their growth rate.
+In many cases, it is reasonable to assume a bounded operator norm of the covariance matrix instead of the second moment (or Gram) matrix.
 For this reason, it is of interest to analyze the least squares estimators with centered random vectors.
 In this case $\hat{\Sigma}_n$ and $\hat{\Gamma}_n$ should be replaced by